The Allergic Pagan: My search for the sensible transcendental

 Being the Allergic Pagan is about living with contradictions.
 Like being “mainstream” and being Pagan.
 Like being a religious iconoclast, but a social conformist.
 Like being a man who worships a Goddess.
 Like being an atheist who honors the gods.
 Like being a Pagan married to a Mormon and raising an atheist child.
 Like being politically liberal and working as a lawyer for big business.
 And like having seasonal allergies but loving wild nature.

 My seasonal allergies mean that at those times of the year I most want to worship surrounded by nature, it is difficult, and sometimes impossible, to do so.
 This irony is a metaphor for an essential conflict at the core of my psyche, between the desire for communion with nature on the one hand and the desire to transcend nature on the other.
 It also reveals one of the many practical difficulties of practicing Paganism when I get out of my armchair.
 This blog is where I expose the “warts and all” of my private Pagan practice: my successes, my failures, and all the rest (most of it really) which falls somewhere in between.

 Please add your comments to any post, new or old, in the comments section.
 But keep in mind these rules of etiquette for interfaith discussions (and all discussions about religion are interfaith on some level).

-John Halstead, aka “Johnny Humanist”, is a former Mormon, now Jungian Neopagan with interests in analytical psychology, ecopsychology, theopoetics, and ritual as an art form.
+John Halstead is a former Mormon, now Jungian Neo-Pagan with interests in ecology, theology, and ritual.
 He is the Managing Editor at HumanisticPaganism.com, a community blog for Naturalistic Pagans.
-And he also blogs about Jungian Neo-Paganism at Dreaming the Myth Onward which is hosted by Witches & Pagans.
+He also blogs about Jungian Neo-Paganism at Dreaming the Myth Onward, which is hosted by Witches & Pagans, and is an occasional contributor to Gods & Radicals and The Huffington Post.
 He is also the administrator of the site Neo-Paganism.com.